top of page

 Athlete Foundations

-As founding executive director for Wins for Warriors, founded by MLB All Star Justin Verlander, Alisha led the creation and launch of the organization.
-The startup phase included conducting a needs assessment, creating grant guidelines, directing fundraising events, securing national media attention, and cultivating relationships with key funders and stakeholders including the White House.
+As founding executive director for Wins for Warriors, founded by MLB All Star Justin Verlander, Alisha led the creation and launch of the organization that focused on Veteran mental health.
+The startup phase included conducting a needs assessment, creating grant guidelines, directing fundraising events, securing national media attention, and cultivating relationships with key funders and partners including the White House.

 Athlete Foundation